ihmwg/python-ihm/README.md

 and [SWIG](http://www.swig.org/).
 If any of these components are missing, you can choose to build without the extension by adding `--without-ext` to both `setup.py` command lines above.

+# Testing

+There are a number of testcases in the `test` directory.
+Each one can be run like a normal Python script to test the library.
+They can also be all run at once using [nose](http://nose.readthedocs.io/en/latest/).
+They will also test the C extension module if it is first built with `python setup.py build_ext --inplace`.